GHeinzelmann/FEtool-old/README.md

 ## Equilibration

 The equilibration starts from a docked pose or a crystal structure, gradually releasing restraints applied on the ligand, and then performing a final simulation with an unrestrained ligand.
-The necessary paramaters for the ligand are also generated in this stage, using the General Amber Force Field (GAFF), and the AM1-BCC charge model.
+The necessary parameters for the ligand are also generated in this stage, using the General Amber Force Field (GAFF), and the AM1-BCC charge model.
 Inside the program main folder, type:

 python FEtool.py -i input.in -s equil